 Cloudera recommends you configure a database for the metastore on one or more remote servers that reside on a host or hosts separate from the HiveServer1 or HiveServer2 process.
 MySQL is the most popular database to use.
 Use the following steps to configure a remote metastore.
-If you are planning to use a cloud service database, such as Amazon Relational Database Service (RDS), see How To Set Up a Shared Amazon RDS as Your Hive Metastore for CDH on page 60 for information about how to set up a shared Amazon RDS as your Hive metastore.
+If you are planning to use a cloud service database, such as Amazon Relational Database Service (RDS), see How To Set Up a Shared Amazon RDS as Your Hive Metastore for information about how to set up a shared Amazon RDS as your Hive metastore.